psycopg/psycopg/docs/basic/transactions.rst

 Transaction status
 ^^^^^^^^^^^^^^^^^^

+.. versionadded:: 3.3

-Each `Transaction` object exposes a `~Transaction.status` property that allows you to inspect the current state of the transaction.
+Each `!Transaction` object exposes a `~Transaction.status` property allowing to inspect the current state of the transaction.
 This can be useful for debugging, logging, or implementing custom transaction management logic.

-The `!status` property returns a `Transaction.Status` enum value that can be one of the following:
+The `!status` property is a `~psycopg.Transaction.Status` enum value: please check the enum documentation for the possible values.

-- `!NOT_STARTED`: The transaction has been created but not yet entered (before the `!__enter__()` method is called).
-- `!ACTIVE`: The transaction is currently active (inside the `!with` block).
-- `!COMMITTED`: The transaction exited successfully and changes were committed.
-- `!ROLLED_BACK_EXPLICITLY`: The transaction was explicitly rolled back, either by raising a `Rollback` exception or by using `!force_rollback=True`.
-- `!ROLLED_BACK_WITH_ERROR`: The transaction was rolled back due to an exception raised within the transaction block.
-- `!FAILED`: The transaction failed due to a connection failure (e.g., the connection was closed or became unavailable during the transaction).

-Here's an example of how to use the status property:
+Here are a few examples of how to use the `!status` property:

 .. code:: python